joshre-ms/azure-gallery/README.md

 * `imageType`
 Optional.
 A JSON string to indicate if the `mediaName` is referencing an OS image or a VM image.
 Allowed values are `OSImage` and `VMImage`.
 By default, the value is assumed to be an OS image.

+* `dataDisksCount`
+Optional.
+A JSON string to indicate the number of data disks the VM image contains.
+This is used by the portal to filter out VM sizes that support fewer data disks than the VM image requires.
+If `imageType` is `OSImage`, this value is ignored.

 * `mediaName`
 Required.
 A JSON string that is the `Name` value of an Operating System Image ([OS Image](http://msdn.microsoft.com/library/azure/jj157191.aspx)) or Virtual Machine Image ([VM Image](http://msdn.microsoft.com/library/azure/dn499770.aspx)).
 Ensure that your image is published and replicated before adding a package manifest that references it.